Introduction

 You can also use a function to get a specific value.
 This is

-comparable to filter
+comparable to filter,

-always returns an array of results,
+however, filter always returns an array of results,

-always returns a single result.
+while get always returns a single result.

 getAll